All-America Football Conference: 1948

 Although 1947 had been a successful season for the AAFC in many respects, the league still lost money.
 In 1948, attendance in both leagues declined, and negotiations to end the war became serious.

 One factor affecting AAFC attendance was the gap between the league's best and worst teams.
 To counter this, Commissioner Ingram attempted to get the strongest teams to distribute some players to the weakest.
 He was modestly successful: the Browns sent rookie quarterback Y. A. Tittle to the Colts, who enjoyed their first good season, and the Yankees were generous enough to fall into mediocrity.
 However, 1948 featured extremes despite Ingram's efforts.

 For the first time, the division races were close.
 One featured excellence, the other mediocrity.

-The 1948 AAFC Draft was held on December 16, 1947 in New York City, NY.
+The 1948 AAFC draft was held on December 16, 1947, in New York City.
 Tony Minisi was the first overall selection.
 In the West, San Francisco and Cleveland both remained undefeated far into the season.
 On November 14, nearly 83,000 (a record) in Cleveland Municipal Stadium watched the 9–0 Browns win a 14–7 defensive struggle over the 10–0 49ers.
 They met again two weeks later in San Francisco, with the Browns now 12–0 and the 49ers 11–1.
 The Browns again won narrowly, this time 31–28, clinching first place.

 The rematch concluded an AAFC Thanksgiving week promotion: the Browns played three games in eight days.
 New Dodgers' part-owner Branch Rickey (of baseball fame) suggested this experiment, and the Browns were chosen as the guinea pigs.
 They survived unscathed, and went on to complete an unprecedented 14–0 regular season.

 The 49ers finished a heartbreaking second (and out of the postseason) at 12–2.
 Los Angeles followed at 7–7, and Chicago again finished last at 1–13.
 The quarterbacks of the two outstanding teams, Cleveland's Otto Graham and San Francisco's Frankie Albert, shared the MVP.

 In the East, Buffalo and Baltimore tied at a mediocre 7–7, just ahead of 6–8 New York.
 Brooklyn was last at 2–12.
 Buffalo won a playoff and the dubious privilege of meeting Cleveland for the title.